everpixelgame/docs/faq/README.md

 For example, a Level 10 Legendary Hero will have a 3.3-hour cooldown (45% reduction from 6 hours).

 ### What happens when my Hero dies?
 Death is permanent!
-Your Hero will be moved to the Graveyard, where they become a staker earning passive $EPXL rewards.
+Your Hero will be moved to the Graveyard, where they become a staker earning passive $EVER rewards.

 ### How can I prevent my Hero from dying?
 You can't eliminate death risk completely, but you can reduce it by:
 - Using higher rarity Heroes (lower base death rate)
 - Running easier dungeons (lower difficulty multiplier)
 - Leveling up your Heroes (better performance)
-- Using Death Protection Shields (premium feature)
+- Using Pixel Shield (premium feature)

 ## Premium Features

 ### What premium features are available?
 Everpixel offers two premium features:
 - **Experience Accelerators**: Speed up Hero leveling
-- **Death Protection Shields**: Prevent permanent death for a single dungeon run
+- **Pixel Shield**: Prevent permanent death for a single dungeon run

 ### How do Experience Accelerators work?
 Experience Accelerators boost the EXP earned from a single dungeon run:
-- Quick Learner: +25% EXP (15 $EPXL)
+- Quick Learner: +25% EXP (15 $EVER)
-- Scholar: +50% EXP (35 $EPXL)
+- Scholar: +50% EXP (35 $EVER)
-- Master: +100% EXP (60 $EPXL)
+- Master: +100% EXP (60 $EVER)

-### How do Death Protection Shields work?
+### How does Pixel Shield work?
-Death Protection Shields prevent your Hero from dying during a single dungeon run:
+Pixel Shield prevents your Hero from dying during a single dungeon run and costs 40 $EVER.
-- Basic Shield: Prevents death (25 $EPXL)
-- Advanced Shield: Prevents death and returns 10 $EPXL if not triggered (40 $EPXL)
-- Ultimate Shield: Prevents death and returns 25 $EPXL if not triggered (75 $EPXL)

 ## Tokens & Economy

-### What is $EPXL used for?
+### What is $EVER used for?
-$EPXL is used for dungeon entry, premium features, and future features like cosmetics and trading fees.
+$EVER is used for dungeon entry, premium features, and future features like cosmetics and trading fees.

-### How do I earn $EPXL?
+### How do I earn $EVER?
-You can earn $EPXL from:
+You can earn $EVER from:
 - Dungeon rewards
 - Graveyard staking
 - Referral program

-### Where can I buy $EPXL?
+### Where can I buy $EVER?
-$EPXL can be purchased on DEXes like Uniswap on Base Chain.
+$EVER can be purchased on DEXes like Uniswap on Base Chain.

-### Is there a limit to the $EPXL supply?
+### Is there a limit to the $EVER supply?
-Yes, $EPXL has a fixed maximum supply, and multiple burn mechanisms help control inflation.
+Yes, $EVER has a fixed maximum supply, and multiple burn mechanisms help control inflation.

-### What prevents $EPXL from crashing in value?
+### What prevents $EVER from crashing in value?
 The game includes several economic controls:
 - Aggressive burn mechanisms (95% of fees)
 - Locked rewards that unlock gradually